 Specifies a function to be called each time a new log file is opened.
-The call M: F(A) is assumed to return {ok, Head}.
+The call M:F(A) is assumed to return {ok, Head}.
 The item Head is written first in each file.
-Head is to be a term if the format is internal, otherwise a sequence of bytes.
+Head is to be a term if the format is internal, otherwise an iodata().